TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/New-B1DTCServer.md

 ```

 ### -Tags
-Any tags you want to apply to the DTC Server
+Any tags you want to apply to the DTC Server.

 ```yaml
 Type: Object